sulcseduards/03-2019/README.md

 ## JS Exercises (deadline - July 22nd)

+Follow the instructions in the [javascript-exercises repository](https://github.com/codelex-io/javascript-exercises).

+Complete:

-Follow the instructions in the [javascript-exercises repository](https://github.com/codelex-io/javascript-exercises), complete at least 15 of the easy exercises in your repository and crete a PR for your teacher.
+ - at least 15 of the *easy* exercises
+ - at least 3 of the *medium* exercises

+For each of them create a **separate PR** to your teacher.

+Delete all the exercises which you are not planning to hand-in, so that all of the tests are green.